rlakare5/rlakare5/README.md

 ---

 ⭐ *Thanks for visiting my profile!
-Feel free to explore my repositories, fork a project, or drop a message — let’s build something awesome together!* 🚀
+Feel free to explore my repositories, fork a project or drop a message — let’s build something awesome together!* 🚀